Making Each Day Count

 The Apostle Paul wrote, ”One thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.”1

-Wishing all our Daily Encounter readers a very Happy and Prosperous New Year.
-Obviously, the past is behind us.
-We can't undo it even if we wanted to, but we can start the New Year with hope and purpose, keeping in mind the words of Minnie Haskins who said, "And I said to the one who stood at the gate of the year, 'Give me a light that I may tread safely into the Unknown.'
+The past is behind us.
+We can't undo it even if we wanted to, but we can start each new day with hope and purpose, keeping in mind the words of Minnie Haskins who said, "And I said to the one who stood at the gate..., 'Give me a light that I may tread safely into the Unknown.'
 And he replied, 'Go out into the darkness and put your hand into the hand of God.
 That shall be to you better than light and safer than a known way.'"

-As each year rapidly passes I'm becoming more aware of the fact that life is short for all of us.
-So be sure to make 2017 an investment in eternal values knowing that, in the words of the poet, we have "Only one life 'twill soon be past, only what's done for Christ will last."
+Life is short for all of us.
+Be sure to invest your time and energy in eternal values knowing that, in the words of the poet, we have "Only one life 'twill soon be past, only what's done for Christ will last."

 1. Philippians 3:13-14 (NIV).